hashkrish/se2001-notes/question_papers/22t2/oppe2/set_1.md

 - First line of the output is a number that is the number of user defined functions in the input file.

 - Followed by one line for each user defined function counted above, print the number of calls to each function in the format `<function_name>:<number_of_times_called>`.
 Just print the function name, not the arguments or brackets, and in the same order they appear in the input file.

 E.g. consider the below function definitions in the input file.

 ```
 def function_1(argument1="default"):
  print("something");

 def function_2():
  print("This is function_2");
 ```

 If `function_1` is called 3 times and `function_2` is called 4 times and these are the only two user defined functions in the input file then the output from your script should be.

 ```
 2
 function_1:3
 function_2:4
 ```

-In Python a function is defined using the `def` keyword.
-And is called by using the function name followed by parenthesis.
+In Python a function is defined using the `def` keyword and is called by using the function name followed by parenthesis.
 As shown below

 **Examples**

 ```
 # This is a comment
 # function definition of function_1()
 def function_1():
  print("this is a function")

 # function call
 function_1()
 ```

 **Note**: Assume that there are no recursive calls, and no user defined function will call other user defined functions.
 But some test cases may contain string similar to function call in comments that should be ignored for full score.

 **Test case description**: Input is the contents of the input file on which your AWK script will be run.
 Your script does not need to read any input.
 Output is the output printed by your script.